argonne-lcf/user-guides/docs/aurora/running-jobs-aurora.md

 #### Example 4: 1 node, 12 ranks/node

-This setup is a possible binding for 12 ranks/node for applications that may use 1 MPI rank per GPU tile.
+This setup is a common case for applications: 12 ranks/node, where each rank will offload to one of the 12 GPU tiles.
 Note that explicit list binding is needed here to avoid binding a MPI rank to a hardware thread on different socket than the GPU it might be targetting (as would happen if cpu_bind=depth was used).

 ```
 mpiexec -n 12 -ppn 12 --cpu-bind=list:0-7:8-15:16-23:24-31:32-39:40-47:52-59:60-67:68-75:76-83:84-91:92-99 <app> <app_args>